 If you’re searching for one of the best beaches in Europe that feels like a well-kept secret, St. Paul’s Bay in Rhodes is calling your name.
 Nestled in the southeast of this iconic Greek island, St. Paul’s Bay offers crystal-clear waters that are so calm, they might as well come with a “no waves allowed” sign—perfect for families looking to splash around without the drama of big waves.

 All of this is wrapped in the charm of Lindos, an ancient town that cascades from the Acropolis of Rhodes down to the sea.
-For a taste of Grecian paradise, St. Paul’s Bay is one of the best beaches in Europe that you don’t want to miss!
+For a taste of Grecian paradise, St. Paul’s Bay is one of the best sand beaches in Europe that you don’t want to miss!

 Say hello to As Catedrais Beach, a stunning marvel on the northwest coast of Spain.
 Officially known as Praia de Aguas Santas, this beauty in Ribadeo, Galicia, isn’t just any beach—it’s like stepping into a grand Gothic cathedral, with 30-meter high buttresses, arches within arches, and sea caves that would make any architect green with envy.